19 Dec 2018

 One thing’s for sure, the workouts will be different every day.
 One day you might be asked to do as many rounds and reps of running and pull-ups as you can in a set time.
 The next you could be doing burpees, lunges and kettlebell swings as fast as you can.

 It won’t all be standard stuff you’re familiar with.
-CrossFit invents some weird and wonderful exercises to really test your all-round fitness and strength.
+CrossFit invents some weird and wonderful exercises to really test your all-around fitness and strength.

 As a general rule, most of us will do CrossFit training 3 days on, one day off.
 Yes, if you know the usual day on, day off approach to fitness, this will seem a little extreme.
 But the great thing about CrossFit is that it crosses all boundaries and limitations, all fitness levels and age-related complications.